WR4F/ZeroChat/README.md

 # ZeroChat [![Build Status](https://travis-ci.org/rslay/ZeroChat.svg?branch=master)](https://travis-ci.org/rslay/ZeroChat) [![Maintainability](https://api.codeclimate.com/v1/badges/84bdf069784f80804e43/maintainability)](https://codeclimate.com/github/rslay/ZeroChat/maintainability)
 A live web chat.
 No client-side javascript, cookies, accounts, or Meta-Refreshing.

+Instead, your browser never finishes loading the whole page, and downloads messages in parts.
+Authentification is done with a password/tripcode system using PBKDF2 and

 Easy to run, simple to use.
 Developed with a security-first mentality.